The pressure applied by the compression socks narrows the diameter of the veins, which may help the blood to flow more quickly and reduce swelling.

-How do compression socks work for swelling?
-The pressure applied by the compression socks narrows the diameter of the veins, which helps the blood to flow more quickly.
 The compression is strongest at the ankle where it gradually decreases towards the top.
-As soon as you start wearing properly fitted compression socks it has a noticeable, immediate effect.
+As soon as you start wearing properly fitted compression socks it should have a noticeable, immediate effect.

 But there’s a caveat, because as you probably know, there are multiple kinds of compression garments, and not all are created equal.
 So let me show you how you can choose the best compression socks for your swollen legs.

 How compression socks can help with my swollen legs?

 Let’s start by addressing how swelling or edema occur.

 Here’s how it works.

 - Gravity is pulling fluid from everywhere in your body and it brings it down to your legs, ankles, feet; and

 - The more you are in the static, immobilized position the more your blood will want to settle down.